CoderDojoTC/ai/docs/resources.md

 We aspire to have a collection of AI activities for students that are both safe and fun.
 There are many AI demos available but many of them are trained on a wide range of data that could include adult content.
-So we need to be cautious before we recomend a specific site.
+So we need to be cautious before we recommend a specific site.

 With that said, here are some demonstrations that can be both safe and